Verifying key fingerprints

 - Scan your contact’s QR code fingerprint with your phone’s camera

-- or enter your contact’s six word fingerprint when they share it with you.
+- Enter your contact’s six word fingerprint when they share it with you.

-Crypho detects when someone’s keys change - for example when they have lost and reset their password.
+Crypho detects when someone’s keys change - for example when they have lost and reset their passphrase.
 Key verifications are automatically invalidated and must be verified again in this case.

 We recommend that you verify all your Crypho contacts.